borason/performer/doc/manual/UserManual.md

 <h4>Pendulum</h4>

-In pendulum mode, the sequence is alternatly played in forward and backward mode.
+In pendulum mode, the sequence is alternately played in forward and backward mode.
 Each iteration is exactly `2 * N` steps:

 `1 2 3 4 5 6 7 8 8 7 6 5 4 3 2 1 | 1 ...`